plumatic/eng-practices/20130926-data-representation.md

 ### Abstract data members.

 We're basically done with our tour, but there's one issue we haven't touched on yet: abstract data members.
-What if you have multiple data types (posts and url documents, employees and customers, etc) and want a data-centric interface (all documents have titles, all people have names, etc).
+What if you have multiple data types (posts and URL documents, employees and customers, etc.) and want a data-centric interface (all documents have titles, all people have names, etc.).
 None of Clojure's data types allow for implementation inheritance, so if your employers and customers are separate records, you're out of luck for getting the static checking of Java-style field access (.first-name r).

 In this case, there are three options at your disposal, none of which is really ideal: